EFTEC/DocumentStoreOne/README.md

 $data=$this->getFiltered('rows',-1,false,['type'=>'busy'],false); // [2=>['id'=>3,'cat'=>'normal']]
 ```

-> If the document is locked then it retries until it is available or after an "nth" number of tries (by default it's 100 tries that equivales to 10 seconds)
+> If the document is locked then it retries until it is available or after an "nth" number of tries (by default it's 100 tries that equivalent to 10 seconds)

 ### public function appendValue($name,$addValue,$tries=-1)

-It adds a value to a document with name $name.
-For example, for a log file.
+It adds a value to a document with name **$name**.
+The new value is added, so it avoids to create the whole document.
+It is useful, for example, for a log file.

 a) If the value doesn't exist, then it's created with $addValue.
 Otherwise, it will return true
 b) If the value exists, then $addValue is added, and it'll return true